aayushi484/aayushi484/README.md

   I'm currently pursuing my B.Tech in Cybersecurity at Jain University, with a strong focus on SOC operations, threat detection, and security analysis
 </p>
 <p>
   I enjoy exploring how secure, resilient systems are designed to address evolving digital risks.
-Right now, I'm particularly interested in the intersection of AI and cybersecurity—exploring how intelligent systems and machine learning can be used to strengthen modern defense solutions.
+Right now, I'm particularly interested in the intersection of AI and cybersecurity, exploring how intelligent systems and machine learning can be used to strengthen modern defense solutions.
 </p>

 <br />